Compassion Focused Therapy

 Referrals are accepted from psychologists working with multidisciplinary teams at St Patrick’s Mental Health Services (SPMHS).
 Currently, places are only available to service users under the care of a consultant psychiatrist at SPMHS.

-This programme is available for inpatients and day patients.
+This programme is available for day patients.

-See more compassion-focused programmes
+See more CFT programmes

-See more compassion-focused programmes
+See more CFT programmes

-Contact us for queries regarding referrals to our service.
+Contact Referral and Assessment Service for queries regarding referrals to our services.